 About thirty minutes drive away, A trip to Josselin is a great day out.
 This ancient Brittany town (founded in the 11th century) is built along the banks of a river and is dominated by its huge turreted castle.
 You can take a tour around it

 Take a stroll around the towns narrow medieval streets and admire the half timbered old houses dating back to 1538.
 We definitely recommend lunch at one of the many restaurants on the river bank.
 Sitting outside on a hot summers day with a cold drink is a must.
 Hire a canoe or pedallo on the river in front of the fairytale castle.
-In August the town is closed off for a three day mediaeval festival---- jugglers, jousting, knights, spit roasts, open air cinema... it's a must to see if you can
+In August the town is closed off for a three day mediaeval festival---- jugglers, jousting, knights, spit roasts and even an open air cinema

 Should you be a beer drinker why not nip into the Lancelot brewery on the outskirts of the town for a tour and a sample of the product ?